-Although the event itself is full of amazing moments, food, and fun,
+Although the event itself is full of amazing moments and community togetherness, fundraising for ALS

-fundraising is the most important aspect of the Tri-State Trek.
-Just
+is the most important aspect of the My-State Trek.
+Just remember: regardless

 Let's Get Started!

-When you register to ride in the Tri-State Trek, a personal fundraising page will automatically generate to help you raise
+When you register to ride in the My-State Trek, a personal fundraising page will automatically generate to help you raise

 funds and spread the word about your participation.
 You can customize your page, share your page, receive online* donations, and monitor your fundraising progress.